The Sync Teaching Method: A Blended Approach To Self-Directed Learning

 1. You can differentiate more creatively

-In the Sync Teaching approach, teachers have the ability to differentiate more creatively than ever, due to the sheer abundance of engaging and flexible learning resources on the internet, from learning simulations to YouTube channels, blogs, social media platforms and more.
+In the Sync Teaching approach, teachers have the ability to differentiate due to the sheer abundance of engaging and flexible learning resources, from learning simulations to YouTube channels, blogs, social media platforms and more.

 If you think of differentiation as offering different content, processes, products, or learning environment based on readiness or interest for example, the more diverse those processes, products, environment, or that content, the more creative you can get as a teacher.
 Here, students are only required to ‘sync’ with your standard, or topic, essential question, or whatever.